Welcome to the module ‘Food Security‘ of Towards Zero Hunger.

 Depending on your existing knowledge, it will take 1-3 hours to complete.

-Which SDG 2 targets are relevant?
+For which SDG 2 targets is this module relevant?

 Earth observation can contribute to reaching the goal Zero Hunger, particularly through targets 2.3, 2.4 and 2.C and indicator 2.4.1.

 This module is relevant to all of these targets.